 - Building a Business: focuses on the growth of businesses and the issues that arise with expansion.
 The unit will, again, be assessed by an external written examination of 90 marks which is 1 hour and 45 minutes in length.
 It is worth 50% of the overall GCSE grade.

 Through these two units of theory students will learn about different types of Business Organisation, Marketing, Business Finance, People in Business, Operations Management and Customer Service.

 Both examinations will take place at the end of Year 11.
-Both exams are allocated one and a half hours per paper.
+Both exams are allocated one hour and 45 minutes per paper.

 In Year 10, GCSE students work on the theory for the first exam.
 Students will be given clear advice on how to approach exam questions and will sit a mock exam at the end of Year 10.